-All pieces in a Regular Standard Mail or Nonprofit Standard Mail automation mailing must:
+[1-26-14] All pieces in a Regular Standard Mail or Nonprofit Standard Mail automation mailing must:

 - a.
-Meet the basic standards for Standard Mail in 2.0 through 4.0 in Prices and Eligibility. - b.
-Be part of a single mailing of at least 200 pieces or 50 pounds of pieces of automation price Standard Mail (Regular and Nonprofit mailings must meet separate minimum volumes).
+Meet the basic standards for Standard Mail in 2.0 through 4.0. - b.
+Be part of a single mailing of at least 200 pieces or 50 pounds of pieces of automation price Standard Mail (Regular and Nonprofit mailings must meet separate minimum volumes). - c.
+Be in the same processing category and meet the physical standards in 201.3.0. - d.
+Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point routing code and that meets these address quality standards: - 1.
+The address matching and coding standards in 7.5, and 708.3.0.

-- c.
-Be in the same processing category and meet the physical standards in 201.3.0, Physical Standards for Machinable and Automation Letters and Cards. - d.
-Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point barcode (DPBC) and that meets these address quality standards: - 1.
-The address matching and coding standards in 7.5, Address Standards for Barcoded Pieces, and 708.3.0, Coding Accuracy Support System (CASS). - 2.
-If an alternative addressing format is used, the additional standards in 602.3.0. - e.
-Bear an accurate delivery point POSTNET barcode or Intelligent Mail barcode encoded with the correct delivery point routing code, matching the delivery address and meeting the standards in 202.5.0, and 708.4.0.
-Mailers must apply the barcode either on the piece or on an insert showing through a window. - f.
-Be marked and sorted according to 245.7.0, Preparing Automation Letters. - g.
-Meet the applicable documentation and postage payment standards in 1.6, Computing Postage for Standard Mail, and 244.1.0 through 244.3.0 in Postage Payment and Documentation.
+- 2. If an alternative addressing format is used, the additional standards in 602.3.0. - e.
+Bear an accurate Intelligent Mail barcode encoded with the correct delivery point routing code, matching the delivery address and meeting the standards in 202.5.0 and 708.4.0. - f.
+Be marked and sorted according to 245.7.0. - g.
+Meet the applicable documentation and postage payment standards in 1.6, and 244.1.0 through 244.3.0.